Teaching-myself-Godot/ez-curved-lines-2d/README.md

 On the right side is an import log, which will show warnings of known problems, usually unsupported stuff.

 The link it shows is to the issues list on the github repository hosting this plugin.
 Here you can report any encountered bugs while importing SVG files using this plugin.

+# The Advanced Tab

+Since release `2.13.0` a tab named 'Advanced' is added to the bottom dock.
+Currently it only hosts the 'Export Options' section.
+You can now export any selected node as:
+- A PNG file (see [Export as PNG Button](#export-as-png-button) )
+- A 'Baked' scene (see [Export as 'baked' scene button](#export-as-baked-scene-button))
+- A 3D scene: creates a new 3D scene, in which all the Fills and Strokes in the scene are turned into instances of `CSGPolygon3D`[^6]

+[^6]: Coming soon: a 3D Node with an editable outline using a `ScalableVectorShape2D` node

 # Manipulating shapes